Venture of Faith

 Venture of Faith, also known by the title The Valparaiso Story, is a 1951 American drama film directed by Frank Strayer and starring Robert Clarke, Marjorie Lord, and Margaret Field.
 The screenplay was written by Jesse Lasky Jr. from an original story by T. G. Eggers.

+Plot

+The School of Engineering students at the Lutheran University of Valparaiso discover that they must complete their four-year degree elsewhere.
+They then convince the faculty and students that they will help build the facilities needed to create a four-year program there.